smjonas/live-command.nvim/README.md

 A list of highlight groups per edit type (insertion, replacement or deletion) used for highlighting buffer changes.
 The value can be `nil` in which case no highlights will be shown for that type.
 If `hl_groups.deletion` is `nil`, deletion edits will not be undone which is otherwise done to make them visible.

----

-`max_highlights: number`

-Default: `9999`

-Determines the maximum number of highlights shown in total.
-Note that the actual number of highlights may be slightly higher than this value.
-You can lower this value to improve performance in some cases.

----

-`max_line_highlights: table | function: string -> table`

-Default: `{ count = 15, disable_highlights = true }`

-Determines the maximum amount of highlights per line.
-This option is mostly used to avoid a distracting amount of highlights and has negligible performance impact.
-If a table, it must contain the keys `count` and `disable_highlights`.
-If a function, it will be called with the contents of the updated line(s) and must also return a table with the same keys.
-If at least `count` highlights have been computed per line, the whole line is either shown without any highlights (if `disable_highlights = true`) or fully highlighted.
-The exact argument depends on which editing operations are applied to the line(s).